matthieugicquel/shm/README.md

 Create a mock handler for a given http method and path.

-> [!IMPORTANT]
+> **⚠️ Important**
 >
 > - A handler will be used to respond to **1 (ONE)** matching request.
-After that, it's "consumed"
+After that, it's "consumed" (unless you use the `persistent` option is used)
-> - handlers don't override each other (even with the same url), they are used in a first-in-first-out order
+> - handlers don't override each other (even with the same url), they are used in a _first-in-first-out_ order, except for handlers with a `persistent` option, which are used last

-You can use the one-line syntax for most of your mocks
+You can use the one-line syntax for most of your mocks:

 ```ts
 const mockHandler = mockServer.get<BodyType>("some-route", responseBody);
 ```

-And switch to the full options when needed
+And switch to the full options when needed:

 ```ts
 const mockHandler = mockServer.get<BodyType>("some-route/:id", {